 Yes, because a players on-base percentage or OBP is part of the calculation for OPS Stats, then walks are counted in OPS.

-As of today, the career OPS record holder is Babe Ruth with a career OPS of 1.164.
+As of today, the highest career OPS record holder is Babe Ruth with a career of 1.164.
+Babe Ruth also holds the slugging record and is second or third in other hitting areas.
+Babe Ruth is considered by many as the greatest power hitter of all time.

 Josh Gibson, at only the age of 25, has the highest single-season OPS with an astounding 1.4744 OPS in 1937.

-In 2004, Barry Bonds recorded a 1.422 OPS.
-It is regarded by many as the true single season record as the era and statistics were different in 1937 vs 2004.
+In 2004, Barry Bonds recorded a 1.422 OPS with a ridiculous batting average.
+Barry Bonds record regarded by many as the true single season record as the era and statistics were different in 1937 vs 2004; however, in general Barry Bonds career is muddied under the steroids era of baseball.
+Either way it's one of the greatest feats by any Major League players in history.

-In conclusion, OPS is a valuable statistic for evaluating a baseball player's offensive performance.
-It is calculated by adding a player's on-base percentage and their slugging percentage, which provides a comprehensive measure of a player's ability to get on base and hit for power.
+In conclusion, OPS gradually spread is a valuable statistic for evaluating a baseball player's performance on offense.
+It is calculated by adding a player's OBP and their slugging percentage, which provides a comprehensive measure of a player's ability to get on base and hit for power.
 It is considered to be a more accurate indicator of a player's overall offensive value than batting average alone, as it takes into account other ways a player can reach base and doesn't give any indication of a player's power.
-Additionally, advanced statistics like OPS+ and wRC+ adjust for different ballparks and different eras, and they allow a fairer comparison of a player's offensive performance across different eras and ballparks.
-Overall, while OPS is not the only statistic to consider when evaluating a player's overall value, it is an important one that provides valuable insight into a player's offensive performance.
+Additionally, advanced statistics like OPS+ and wRC+ adjust for different ballparks and different eras, and they allow a fairer comparison of a player's performance across different eras and ballparks.
+Overall, while OPS is not the only statistic to consider when evaluating a player's overall value, it is an important one that provides valuable insight into a player's performance on offense.

-There are 0 comments on "What Is OPS in Baseball & OPS Calculator"
+There are 0 comments on "What Is OPS in Baseball & OPS Baseball Calculator"